 Return Preparers Suspected of Misconduct

-The Law Offices of Jeffrey Anton Collins have seen tax return preparer fraud that affected Certified Public Accountants, Enrolled Agents, attorneys in tax practice and all other tax professionals.
+Business Tax Settlement Corp. (formerly the Tax Law Offices of Jeffrey Anton Collins) have seen tax return preparer fraud that affected Certified Public Accountants, Enrolled Agents, attorneys in tax practice and all other tax professionals.
 The Internal Revenue Service is indeed changing its approach, and is taking a very aggressive stand against what it refers to as tax return preparer fraud.
 Substantial penalties, full repayment of tax, and imprisonment are very real results occurring in Tax Return Preparer Cases.

 If the Preparer has been contacted by the United States Department of Justice or the Internal